ShinyTrinkets/twofold.js/README.md

 > Context aware frames,<br />
 > Self-replicating, self-terminating forms.

-## What is this
+## ❓ What is this

 TwoFold is a small Node.js library and command line app that allows plain text files to behave like dynamic files.
 **Use-cases** include: auto updating documentation, text based dashboards, text virtual assistants, text spreadsheets, turn based games, etc.

-This can done by writing React-like `<whatever />` tags in your text files and calling TwoFold CLI to convert all known tags into useful responses.
+This can done by writing XML-like `<whatever />` tags in your text files and calling TwoFold CLI to convert all known tags into useful responses.
 TwoFold can watch your files for changes and colaborate with you in the same file and the same place in the file, for example to validate some information, or calculate some min/ max or statistics, similar to a Spreadsheet application, or check for spelling, or grammar errors, similar to a Document editor, etc.

 TwoFold CLI can be run manually to render a file or folder, or from a CRON job every X interval, or as a Git hook maybe to auto-update some documents, or can be run as a service to watch a list of folders and render the files matching some patterns everytime they change.

-It will work with any file like: "*.txt", Markdown, reStructuredText, HTML, other templating libraries like Django, Liquid, Mustache, etc.
+It **will work** with any file like: "*.txt", Markdown, reStructuredText, HTML, other templating libraries like Django, Liquid, Mustache, etc.<br/>
-It could also work with Python/ Javascript/ Go-lang/ whatever programming language you use; probably it makes sense to write the tags as comments inside the code.
+It could also work with Python/ Javascript/ Go-lang/ whatever programming language you use; probably it makes sense to write the tags as comments inside the code.<br/>
+It **WON'T work** with binary files like: .doc, .pages, .xls, .numbers, .pdf, images, audio, or video.
+Running TwoFold on binary files MIGHT break them (with the default config), because media files contain XML-like tags [Exif](https://en.wikipedia.org/wiki/Exif) or [IPTC](https://en.wikipedia.org/wiki/IPTC_Information_Interchange_Model).

 If you're editing your file with [Visual Studio Code](https://github.com/microsoft/vscode), [Atom editor](https://github.com/atom/atom), [Sublime text](https://sublimetext.com), [Micro terminal text editor](https://github.com/zyedidia/micro) (and others), you'll see the changes instantly, because they automatically refresh the text when the file changes.

-The React-like `<whatever />` tags are customizable and ideally should be invisible in the type of text file you're using (eg: React-like tags are invisible when viewing the Markdown format).
+The XML-like `<whatever />` tags are customizable and ideally should be invisible in the type of text file you're using (eg: XML-like tags are invisible when viewing the Markdown format).

 The *single tags* are one use only, the are consumed after they render the response.
 The *double tags* are refreshed every time the file is rendered.<br/>